jstasiak/scripter/README.md

 EXT.
 MILITARY BASE -- DAY

 COLONEL SMITH smokes a cigarette.
-Looks up as CAPTAIN PARKER approaches.
+There are items on his desk: a bottle of whisky, a gun and a doll.
+SMITH looks up as CAPTAIN PARKER approaches.

 CAPTAIN PARKER doesn't look too well.